A tender, flaky, and easy pie crust recipe that tastes and smells like homemade buttermilk biscuits! It’s the best pie crust I’ve ever had!

 Notes

-1. Use super cold ingredients- Yep, throw all of the ingredients into the fridge to get them cold before starting.
+1. Use super cold ingredients- Yep, throw all the ingredients into the fridge to chill them before starting.
 This will ensure that your pie crust is perfectly flaky.

-2. Chill the dough- Letting the dough rest and chill before rolling out and before baking will prevent a tough crust.
+2. Chill the dough.
+Letting the dough rest and chill before rolling out and baking will prevent a tough crust.

-3. Use a light touch- When kneading the dough, only do so long enough to combine the ingredients.
-Overworking the pie dough will over-activate the gluten, which could lead to a gummy, heavy crust (been there, done that!)
+3. Use a light touch- Use a light touch when kneading.
+Overworking the pie dough can over-activate the gluten, which could lead to a gummy, heavy crust (been there, done that!)

 How to Blind-Bake (Full & Partial)

 1. Prep Your Crust: First, place your rolled-out crust into your pie dish and shape it according to your recipe or preference.
-Make sure it’s nice and snug without any air pockets.
+Ensure it’s snug without any air pockets.

 2. Chill It: Place your crust in the fridge for a bit just to get it super cold.
 This ensures the pie crust will bake up flaky.

 3. Line It: Line the bottom of the chilled pie crust with parchment paper.
-(Crumbling that parchment paper up first will make it easier to line the crust.
+(Crumpling the parchment paper up first will make it easier to line the crust.

 4. Weigh It Down: Fill the lined crust with pie weights, beans, or sugar to prevent it from puffing up and shrinking.
-Be sure to cover the bottom with pie weights completely.
-(If using sugar, the sugar will still be some good after baking, so don’t discard it)
+Be sure to cover the bottom completely with pie weights.
+(If using sugar, the sugar will still be good after baking, so don’t discard it)

 5. Bake It: Place your weighted pie shell into a preheated 375°F oven.
-Bake until the edges are very lightly golden and appear set for about 15 minutes (may need longer).
+Bake until the edges are very lightly golden and appear set, about 15 minutes (may require longer).

 7. Cool: Let crust cool before adding filling.
 Proceed with the desired pie recipe.